AhmedAbdelerhman/docker/README.md

-  docker run  --name appVolumeCountainer -p 3000:3000  -d  -v feedback:/app/feedback app:volum this commaned run a countainer calle appVolumeCountainer  based on image app:volum and create volume  called feedback  for folder /app/feedback 8- anonymous volume (without name ) will remove with container not used for perisit data
+  docker run  --name appVolumeCountainer -p 3000:3000  -d  -v feedback:/app/feedback app:volum this commaned run a countainer calle appVolumeCountainer  based on image app:volum and create volume  called feedback  for folder /app/feedback

+  bind mount for your Node.js application but exclude the node_modules
+    docker run -d --name node_app -v "$(pwd):/app" -v /app/node_modules my_node_app
+    "-v "$(pwd):/app" binds your current directory (excluding node_modules) to the /app directory in the container.
+    "-v /app/node_modules" creates an anonymous volume at the /app/node_modules directory within the container, effectively excluding the node_modules directory from the bind mount.

+8- anonymous volume (without name ) will remove with container not used for perisit data

  9- bind mount volume can overwrite localhost files (your codes) so ypu should add :ro